 |Custom, Culture and Folklore of the Yemenite Jews

-The root of Yemenite Jewish poetry is religious and national.
-The poems and songs function as a tool to spread stories, moral teaching and wisdom of the bible.
-Many express gratitude to and belief in god and reflect a longing for Zion.
-Read more
+The root of Yemenite Jewish poetry and song is religious and national, and both function as tools to spread stories, moral teaching and wisdom of the bible.

-Waves of immigration from Yemen to the Holy Land increased substantially towards the end of the 19th century with the rise of the Zionist movement.
-In addition to the longing for a return to the land of Israel, they responded to a practical need for a working force that would supply the demands of a rapidly growing population...
+Immigration from Yemen to the Holy Land increased towards the end of the 19th century.
+In addition to the longing for a return to the land of Zion, they responded to a practical need for a working force that would supply the demands of a growing population...go to this page.

 Jewish history in Yemen witnessed ups and downs in the political environment and the attitude towards Jews.
 During the difficult periods there was a longing for a change which led to the rise of influential leaders, claiming it was time for deliverance to the homeland.
 As in other communities around the world, many believed that these charismatic leaders represented the arrival of a messiah…